erf-model/ERF/Docs/sphinx_doc/Equations.rst

 the conserved variables.
 All of the primitive variables are derived from the conservative state vector.

-The primitive variable equations for density, velocity, and pressure are:
+The primitive variable equations are:

 .. math::